carmenbianca/report-liferay/plan.md

 first lawful publication in case the \gls{author} is anonymous/pseudonymous.
 [@copyright-term-directive]

-The Berne Convention [-@berne-1886] and many other sources use the word "\gls{author}" to refer to the person or organisation that holds the rights over a certain work.
+The Berne Convention [BIRPI, -@berne-1886] and many other sources use the word "\gls{author}" to refer to the person or organisation that holds the rights over a certain work.
 In this document, "\gls{copyright-holder}" is consistently used instead.
 The reason for this is that the \gls{author} is not always the